zachvalenta/zjayv.github.io/content/blog/tech-publishers-rated.md

 uncle bob books

+## Packt

+> Order placed successfully!
+Your order #1234 has been placed successfully.
+Access the product by creating an account!

 ## PluralSight

 * if you want to become a Microsoft MVP or do 47 hours of AWS training...